 AMN Healthcare Services, Inc. is offering 10,000,000 shares of common stock in our initial public offering.
-We anticipate that the initial public offering price for our shares will be between \$14.00 and \$16.00 per share.
-After this offering, the market price for our shares may be outside of this range.

-Our common stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "AHS."
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "AHS."

 INVESTING IN OUR COMMON STOCK INVOLVES A HIGH DEGREE OF RISK.
 SEE "RISK FACTORS" BEGINNING ON PAGE 7.